|142001 - 1 mg||3 mg total powder||1 mg tubulin protein|

-Storage and Handling:
+Storage and Handling

 Store Lyophilized Tubulin in a cool, dry environment.
 The product is stable under these conditions for 1 year.
-Reconstitute Lyophilized Tubulin by resuspending in ice-cold 1X Tubulin PEM Buffer (Cat.
-No. 032002; 80 mM PIPES, 1 mM EGTA, and 1 mM MgCl2, pH 6.8) to 40 mg/ml and incubating on ice for 15 minutes.
-Clarify the reconstituted tubulin to remove any protein aggregates by centrifuging at 14k rpm (21k x g) for 1 minute at 4°C. Reconstituted Lyophilized Tubulin can be buffer-exchanged or cycled as desired, as well as frozen in liquid Nitrogen and stored at -80°C. Avoid repeated freeze-thaw cycles.
+Reconstitute the lyophilized tubulin protein by resuspending in ice-cold 1X Tubulin PEM Buffer (80 mM PIPES, 1 mM EGTA, and 1 mM MgCl2, pH 6.8) to 40 mg/ml and incubating on ice for 15 minutes.
+Clarify the reconstituted tubulin to remove any protein aggregates by centrifuging at 14k rpm (21k x g) for 1 minute at 4°C. If desired, reconstituted Lyophilized Tubulin can be aliquoted into smaller experimental batches, frozen in liquid Nitrogen, and stored at -80°C. Avoid repeated freeze-thaw cycles.
 Note that 1 mg tubulin is supplied as 3 mg powder (extra mass attributed to trehalose, a lyoprotectant), and reconstitution/dilution should be based on the tubulin protein concentration.
 View detailed storage and handling instructions.

 - structural analysis by X-ray crystallography and electron microscopy

 - drug discovery by high-throughput screening

 Lyophilized Tubulin is >99% pure.
 Coomassie G250-stained protein gel of Lyophilized Tubulin separated by SDS-PAGE.
 The tubulin protein appears as a single species migrating at ~55 kDa.
 Molecular weight markers and loaded protein quantities are indicated.